How To Measure the Quality of a Hire: A Simple Guide

 Each organization has a unique process for evaluating worker contributions, and most in-house workers participate in some form of performance review cycle.
 However, while this process works well for established workers, waiting for a companywide talent review cycle may not be the most effective approach for evaluating the quality of new hires.

-Rather than holding off until a performance review, collect feedback from supervisors and managers, peers, and new team members soon after they join the organization.
+Rather than holding off until a performance review, collect feedback from supervisors, managers, peers, and new team members soon after they join the organization.

 Supervisor and manager feedback

-Leading up to performance reviews, consider encouraging direct supervisors and managers to schedule check-ins at each new team member’s 30-, 60-, and 90-day mark to give feedback and evaluate where they stand.
-During these meetings, managers can fill out the new hire evaluation scorecard and see how individuals progress over time.
+Leading up to performance reviews, consider encouraging direct supervisors and managers to schedule check-ins at each new team member's 30-, 60-, and 90-day mark to give feedback.
+During these meetings, managers can complete the new hire evaluation scorecard and track the progress of individuals over time.

-More regular feedback sessions also enable new team members to ask questions and clarify anything they may be uncertain about, which can help them stay on track with acclimating to the team, accelerate ramp-up time, and meet or exceed performance metrics.
+Regular feedback sessions also let new team members ask questions and clarify any uncertainties, which can help them acclimate better to the team, accelerate ramp-up time, and meet or exceed performance metrics.

 Peer and stakeholder feedback

-If the worker is in an external-facing role, 360-degree feedback may also include input from contractors, customers, and others outside the organization.
+If the worker holds an external-facing role, 360-degree feedback may also include input from contractors, customers, and others outside the organization.
 This feedback can help a worker and their supervisor understand successes or areas for improvement that they may not have known about otherwise.

 Direct feedback from new team members

-Collecting feedback directly from workers can help create a more holistic view of overall performance and quality.
-Encourage individuals to complete self-evaluations leveraging a standardized feedback form to identify their strengths, accomplishments, and areas for improvement.
+Collecting feedback directly from workers gives a more holistic view of overall performance and quality.
+A common way to evaluate employee performance is through self-evaluations, which let team members fill out a simple feedback form to reflect on their strengths, achievements, and areas of improvement.

-In addition to asking for feedback on their performance, ask workers about their experience to date on the team by distributing new hire satisfaction surveys.
+In addition to asking for feedback on their own performance, ask workers about their experience to date on the team by distributing new-hire satisfaction surveys.
 This step can provide valuable insights to help improve the new worker experience for existing and future team members.

 Some questions to consider asking include: